ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 });
 ```

-We can then modify our code to handle these types of errors.
+We can then modify our code further to properly handle these types of inputs.
 Writing unit tests such as these allows us to ensure our applications are robust and are able to handle a variety of potential outcomes.

 ### Browser and Functional Testing

 As web developers, our applications are executed in a web browser.
-This is unique as it creates a wide range of variable environments, screen resolutions, and browser types in which our application could be run.
-Our site may be accessed by a brand new laptop, viewed through a 4k resolution monitor, over a fiber internet connection.
-Alternately, it could be viewed on an outdated smartphone, using a modified stock browser, on a 3G connection.
+This means that there is a wide range of variable environments, screen resolutions, and browser types in which our application could be run.
+Our site may be accessed by a brand new laptop, viewed through a 4k resolution monitor, over a fiber internet connection or viewed on an outdated smartphone, using a carrier'sstock browser, on a 3G connection.

 The challenge of creating resilient applications that work in a variety of environments is what makes web development challenging and rewarding.
 If we seek to create inclusive applications, those accessing our sites through outdated browsers and devices may be the people who need the greatest access to our services.